kotonn/kotonn/README.md

 ### Hi there 👋
 I'm Kazuki, who dream to be a full-stack engineer. <br>
-I'm currently learning Apache, PostgreQL for building a server!!<br>
+I'm currently learning Apache, Tomcat, and PostgreQL for building a server!!<br>
 ↓ Here is my contact＾＾ <br>
 <a href="http://twitter.com/miyamogram">twitter</a>